shrinerb/shrine/README.md

 ## Validation

 Shrine can perform file validations for files assigned to the model.
-The validations are registered inside a `Attacher.validate` block, and you can load the `validation_helpers` plugin to get convenient file validation methods:
+The validations are defined inside the `Attacher.validate` block, and you can load the `validation_helpers` plugin to get convenient file validation methods:

 ```rb